JonathanKelsi/Client-Server-KNN-Classifier/README.md

 ### Distance

-In order get another level of abstraction, we've created the pure virtual class *Distance*, and gave it some concrete subclasses, such as *EuclideanDistance*, *ManhattanDistance* and *ChebyshevDistance*.
+In order to get another level of abstraction, we've created the pure virtual class *Distance*, and gave it some concrete subclasses, such as *EuclideanDistance*, *ManhattanDistance* and *ChebyshevDistance*.